 - Podcast: Beginning in January 2021, VCF is creating programs to discuss the Arts, introduce Emerging Artists, talk with prominent community leaders, and on occasion major performers will stop by and talk about their work and artistic contributions.

 Our Youth Performance Series provides specialty programs for youth between the ages of 5 and 16.
 One-hour summer programs performed at the Madrid Theatre and other locations in the Valley.

 VCF in conjunction with other non-profits works to provide individual music scholarships to students.

 Taste of the Valley Food, Wine, Spirits & Microbrews: Average attendance = 1,500 for a 3½-hour event.

 Annual Gala: Dancing with our Valley Stars is a fundraising event to support the organization and include the arts community.

-Bands on the 5K Run/Walk: Support emerging artists with a playlist of Valley Cultural Foundation’s artists songs to run or walk to.
+Music on the Move Virtual 5K Run/Walk: Support emerging artists with a playlist of Valley Cultural Foundation’s artists songs to run or walk to.

 The Art of Whiskey: A sophisticated evening of whiskey tasting from premier distillers around the country.
 Money raised supports our Emerging Artists program.